-Mixed Intervals are also entered in the Interval text box.
+button.
 This option will allow you to have different intervals in one form.
 Mixed Intervals are extremely useful when charting large instruments or instruments that are close together but vary in size (drum lines, for example).

 To create a Mixed Interval, type the Interval value, followed by an "x", followed by the number of positions at that interval.
-For example, a line with 6 positions at a 2 step interval, followed by 4 positions at a 4 step interval, ending with 6 positions at a 2 step interval would be entered like this:
+For example, a form with 5 positions at a 3 step interval, followed by 10 positions at a 2 step interval, ending with 5 positions at a 3 step interval would be entered like this: